axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 Say our route parametrizes two nested components.
 The second one can only be mounted when the first has the data (see kendo detail grid).
 That means that URL -> Component tree via router can't be done in one syncronous function, but must be step by step with parent components signaling to router that they are ready for it to instantiate the component, deeper in the tree.
 That does not apply to components which don't need server data though.

-Lets do this now:
+Lets do this now.

-## Implementation
+First a simple helper to render our components:

-### Simple Renderer
+## Simple Renderer

-First we put the redux component related classes into a module and create a little state renderer into the dom, so that we see the updates:
+We put the redux component related classes into a module and create a little state renderer into the DOM, so that we see the updates:

 ```python
 from redux import ReduxApp, ReduxComponent